Legends of War

-Legends of War is a turn-based strategy video game series franchise created in 2010 by the Spanish development company Enigma Software Productions.
+Legends of War is a turn-based strategy video game series created in 2010 by the Spanish development company Enigma Software Productions.

-The series is for PSP, PS3, Xbox 360, PC and PS Vita, and is set in different time periods and wars across history experienced through charismatic military legends.
+The series is for PSP, PS3, Xbox 360, PC and PS Vita, and is set in different historical time periods and wars through the point of view of notable military figures.

 The first title of the series is Legends of War: Patton's Campaign, set during World War II, in the General Patton campaign to end Nazi rule.
-It was first launched on October 20, 2010 on PSN for PSP system only.
-Later (April 2013) for the other platforms.
+It was first launched on October 20, 2010 on PSN for PSP system before it was released in 2012 and 2013 for the other platforms.